 The Importance of Culturally Competent Care

-One major way to remove stigma and racial barriers is to have more Black and culturally diverse physicians and psychotherapists.
+One major way to remove the stigma and racial barriers are to have more Black and culturally diverse physicians and psychotherapists.
 Not to meet affirmative action quotas, but because their existence improves trust and care.

-A Black surgeon is more aware of and sensitive to concerns that a white surgeon might not be.
+An African American surgeon is more likely to be aware of and sensitive to concerns that a white surgeon might not be.
 A 2018 study by Stanford University found that Black men had much better medical results when their doctor was also Black.